 I KNOW WHAT MATTERS TO ME

-First and foremost, simple living requires the confidence and clarity to both define and defend what matters most to you.
-This might sound deceptively simple—but how well do you really know your values and priorities?
+First and foremost, if you want to simplify your life, you must cultivate the confidence and clarity to both define and defend what matters most to you.
+This might sound deceptively easy—but how well do you really know your values and priorities?

-At the heart of things, simple living is about choosing what matters most over the non-essential.
+At the heart of things, living a simple life means choosing what matters over the non-essential.
 It requires saying “no” to many good opportunities in order to create time and space for the things that make you feel alive.

 Sometimes these choices are simple—like turning down dinner with friends because it’s your son’s birthday—but it’s not always so straightforward.
 What about a new job that requires extensive travel and time away from home?
 Or a bigger home with more space … and a bigger mortgage?